 - Note that by agreeing to assign an I or incomplete grade, the instructor is not required to give you one year to finish the work and may, in fact, set a shorter date as deemed appropriate.

-- If you have not satisfactorily completed the work by the date established by the instructor, the instructor will assign the appropriate grade for your work.
+- If you have not satisfactorily completed the work by the date established by the instructor on the incomplete contract, the instructor will assign the appropriate grade for your work.

 - If the work has not been completed and a grade assigned within one year from the end of the semester in which the I grade was awarded, the Office of Registrar Services will automatically change the grade to an F.